Building Relay Adapters

 Registration

-When the server starts, the AdapterManager reads ~/.dork/relay/adapters.json, creates adapter instances for each enabled entry, and calls registry.register(adapter).
+When the server starts, AdapterManager reads ~/.dork/relay/adapters.json, creates adapter instances for each enabled entry, and calls registry.register(adapter).
 This triggers start() on your adapter.

 Running